dlt-hub/verified-sources/CONTRIBUTING.md

 ### Sharing and obtaining source credentials, test accounts, destination access
-Typically we created a common test account for your source [before you started coding](#Walkthrough-create-and-contribute-a-new-source).
+Typically we create a common test account for your source [before you started coding](#Walkthrough-create-and-contribute-a-new-source).
 This is an ideal situation - we can reuse your tests directly and can merge your work quickly.

 If you contributed a source and created own credentials, test accounts or test datasets please include them in the tests or share them with `dlt` team so we can configure the CI job.
 If